el1t/material-theme-jetbrains/README.md

 _EAP releases only partly supported_

 ## Installation
 ### _Not on the plugin repository at this time.
-To install, load [Spacegray Theme.zip](./Spacegray Theme.zip) using the "Install plugin from disk" option._
+To install, load the [latest Spacegray Theme.zip](https://github.com/el1t/spacegray-theme-jetbrains/releases) using the "Install plugin from disk" option._

 ### Set color scheme (code)
 This plugin will not set the new color scheme for you, as that would cause a couple problems.
 You need to set the new color scheme manually: